Competition, stability, and functionality in excitatory-inhibitory neural circuits: Functionality of E-I networks

 We now put all the results together in the following.

-\begin{proposition}[FLI of inhibitory-compensated \(\mathrm{E}^k\mathrm{I}\) cortical column] Consider a \(\mathrm{L}\)-layered \(\mathrm{E}^k\mathrm{I}\) cortical column with the assumption of normalized inputs at each layer as in Proposition~\ref{prop:EkI compensation} and let each layer have a finite precision \(\updelta>0\).
+\begin{proposition}[FLI of inhibitory-compensated E$^{k}$-I column] Consider a \(\mathrm{L}\)-layered E$^{k}$-I column with the assumption of normalized inputs at each layer as in Proposition~\ref{prop:EkI compensation} and let each layer have a finite precision \(\updelta>0\).
 Let the input \(u\) to the first layer be such that

 where the input baseline \(\bar u\) satisfies~\eqref{eq: bar u range EkI}.
-Assume that there exists \(j \in\{1,\dots,N\}\) and $0<\upepsilon<\updelta$ such that
+Assume that there exists \(j \in\{1,\dots,k\}\) and $0<\upepsilon<\updelta$ such that